BETTER THAN HAPPY – Episode 141

 - Forgiveness also doesn’t mean thinking a positive thought that you don’t actually believe.
 Remember from DAY #10, let’s try going from a negative thought that we already believe, to a less-negative thought that we can believe.
 And then maybe, after practicing that thought for some time, we can change to a neutral thought that we can believe.

 - Forgiveness isn’t something that you should do just because you “should” do it.
 If I operate in “should” all the time, then I’m going to build resentment.
-That is ME neglecting my own needs and projecting it onto other people and expecting other people to take care of my needs.

 What forgiveness IS, from Jody,